rivolli/mfe/cran-comments.md

 * Maintainer: 'Adriano Rivolli <rivolli@utfpr.edu.br>'
 New submission
-Possibly mis-spelled words in DESCRIPTION: mfe (10:18)
+Possibly mis-spelled words in DESCRIPTION:

-The 'mfe' word is the package name (only on win-builder).
+  Brazdil (19:3)
+  Giraud (19:16)
+  Soares (19:36)
+  Vilalta (19:48)
+  datasets (10:42, 13:3)

+This words are correct.
+The notes occur only in windows test.

+## Resubmission
+This is a resubmission.
+In this version I have:

+* Re-write the description removing the package name on it and adding a reference to an article describing what "meta-features" and/or "meta-learning" are.

 ## Downstream dependencies
 There are no downstream dependencies.